 The Black-Scholes option pricing models require the input of subjective assumptions, including expected price volatility, interest rate and forfeiture rate.
-Changes in the input assumptions can materially affect the fair value estimate and the Company's equity reserves.
+Changes in the input assumptions can materially affect the fair value estimate and therefore the share-based compensation expense recorded and the Company's equity reserves.